 In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

-Although decreasing in recent years, the unemployment rate has been historically high.
-Data from Monstat show that as of the third quarter of 2022, unemployment affected almost 13% of the labour force (39,000 people out of an active population of 300,700).
-The country maintains a large informal sector, whereas the labour force participation rate remains low.
-Moreover, Montenegro is one of the poorest countries in Europe: according to the latest data available by the European Commission, almost 24% of the population is at risk of poverty or social exclusion.
-The country’s GDP per capita was estimated at USD 26,032 in 2022 by the IMF, 52% lower than the EU average.
+The resurgence of tourism and policy initiatives implemented in late 2021, such as eliminating mandatory health contributions and raising the non-taxable portion of wages, positively influenced job creation in 2022.
+This trend continued into 2023, resulting in a record-low unemployment rate of 13.5% in the second quarter.
+However, employment growth is projected to slow down in 2024-2025, attributed to weakening domestic and external demand, according to the EU Commission.
+The country maintains a large informal sector, while the labor force participation rate remains low.
+Moreover, Montenegro is one of the poorest countries in Europe: according to the latest data available by the OECD, approximately 20.3% of the population is at risk of poverty or social exclusion.
+The country’s GDP per capita was estimated at USD 27,027 in 2022 by the World Bank, half of the EU average.

 ---|---|---|---|---|---|